 Diversity can apply to what kinds of companies and industries you’re invested in, what areas of the world you’re invested in, and what kinds of assets you’re invested in.
 And, it’s an exciting time to be an investor because of a new asset class on the market: Digital assets.

-In most cases, digital assets are those that exist in and are derived from the digital world.
+In most cases, digital asset investments are those that exist in and are derived from the digital world.
 Right now, the most well known digital asset is cryptocurrency, but other digital assets include domain names, ecommerce stores and other websites, SaaS platforms, mobile applications, and more.

 Considering that 80% of institutional investors have reported finding digital assets appealing and 40% have already added them to their portfolios, now is the perfect time to add in digital investments while you’re managing your wealth and thoughtfully diversifying your portfolio.

-Manage What You Can, and Let the Rest Go
+Manage What You Can, Let the Rest Go

 Maybe one of the most artful elements of managing your wealth is knowing when enough is enough.